Overview

 Accommodation

-IMT may not offer on-campus accommodation for summer school participants.
+IMT does not offer on-campus accommodation for summer school participants.
 Each student is responsible for arranging their own accommodation independently.
 We recommend searching through popular platforms such as Booking.com, Airbnb, or similar services to find lodging that fits your preferences and budget.
 However, we recommend reserving your accommodations in Aix-en-Provence.
 For your convenience, we will most likely organize shared transportation between Aix and Gardanne.

 Important: In general, public transport is feasible from either location.
 See the next section for more information about transportation options.